 You will become a better malware analyst when you at least know what malware usually does and for that you need to understand the behaviour of malware and in what categories they fall into.
 Below are the categories or forms of malware that you are likely to encounter the most in your daily life:-

-A computer worms are a malicious program that infects your machine and causes a harm to your system in such a way that it cogs your system resources, halts or slows down your machine.
-It replicates itself and infects other machines that are on the network.
+A computer worms, similar to virus, are a malicious program that infects your machine and causes a harm to your system in such a way that it cogs your system resources, halts or slows down your machine.
+Unlike viruses, it doesn’t need to infect any other programs.
+It can also replicate itself without any human interaction and infects other machines that are on the network.
 It basically looks for the system vulnerabilities in the networking protocols to infect other machines that are on the network.

 A Trojan horse or a Trojan is a type of a malicious program that disguises itself as a benign program but in actual perform some different task than intended.
 Once you are tricked to install a trojan into your machine attacker can get full access to your machine and can compromise it as per his needs.
 He can then monitor your system and can monitor user activity, he can further drop the additional malicious program, install keylogger into your machine, steal your financial data (username, passwords, credit card info.) etc..